 The completed Evaluation Report is handed over to the Equipment Vendor.
 The Equipment Vendor can then provide the Evaluation Report to any interested MNO together with the Network Product when supplying equipment.
-A copy of the Evaluation Report is provided to GSMA, if the evaluated product is to be listed on the NESAS Web Site [11].
+A copy of the Evaluation Report is provided to GSMA, if the evaluated product is to be listed on the NESAS Web Site[13].

-Each Network Product Evaluation is bound to a dedicated release of the Network Product and to a dedicated NESAS Release.
+Each Network Product Evaluation is bound to a dedicated release of the Network Product and to a dedicated version of FS.47 Error!
+Reference source not found.
 The Evaluation Report does not expire.
-A new release of the Network Product or of NESAS will trigger the need for an up-to-date evaluation.
+A new release of the Network Product will trigger the need for an upto-date evaluation.
+Changes to FS.47 Error!
+Reference source not found. may trigger the need for a new Network Product Evaluation.
+Further details can be found in FS.47 Error!
+Reference source not found...